 Due to concerns about Prophet’s declining health, signs consistent with egg binding, and a history of reproductive issues, it was recommended that she undergo a salpingohysterectomy (removal of the oviduct) under general anesthesia.
-During the successful surgery, veterinarians found and removed not two, but three eggs free in her coelomic cavity.
+During the successful surgery, Dr. Guzman found and removed not two, but three eggs free in her coelomic cavity.

 Prophet’s post-surgery treatment included anti-inflammatory and pain medications, as well as a regimen of antibiotics.
 She was hospitalized at the VMTH for six days.

 While Prophet’s oviduct was removed, her ovary was left in place due to the risks associated with removing avian ovaries.
 With an ovary present, there is potential for ovulation and egg formation, even if the rest of the reproductive tract no longer exists.
 To control this, Prophet was placed on hormone therapy.